API Documentation

 Error Codes

-Every error response includes a human-readable error message and a stable machine-readable code.
-Write programs against the code; the message wording may change.
+Each error response includes a human-readable error message and a stable machine-readable code.
+Codes are intended to be stable, message wording is more prone to changes.

 {